lzl124631x/LeetCode/leetcode/937. Reorder Log Files/README.md

 ## Solution 1.
 Custom Sort

+1. Split `logs` into `letterLogs` and `digitLogs`.
 Separate each `letterLog` as a pair of identifier and log content.
-When sorting, try comparing log contents first, if they are the same, use log identifier to break the tie.
+1. Sort `letterLogs`.
+Try comparing log contents first, if they are the same, use log identifier to break the tie.
+1. Return the concatenation of `letterLogs` and `digitLogs`.

 ```cpp
 // OJ: https://leetcode.com/problems/reorder-data-in-log-files/